tangle-network/protocol-solidity/packages/fixed-bridge/README.md

 <h1 align="center">Webb Solidity Tokens</h1>

-This sub-module is for defining fixed-bridge functionality in webb solidity
+This sub-module is for defining fixed-bridge functionality in webb solidity.

 ## License